 You may also use vegetable broth instead of chicken broth.

 Use fresh garlic if possible.
-If you don't have any fresh garlic and would like to improvise with garlic powder use 1 tablespoon garlic powder instead.
+If you don't have any fresh garlic, you can substitute one tablespoon of garlic powder.